webiny/webiny-js/docs/CONTRIBUTING.md

 Once you have a working API and app deployed to the cloud, run `yarn setup-cypress --env {env}`.

-This will create a copy of `example.cypress.json` and pull all necessary values from the deplyoment state files you have locally.
-If you open the config file once the command is run, you should have valid values in it (e.g. `SITE_URL` and `API_URL` should have valid URLs assigned).
+This will create a copy of `example.cypress.json` and pull all of the necessary values from the deployment state files you have locally.
+So, if you open the config file once the command is run, you should have valid values in it (e.g. `SITE_URL` and `API_URL` should have valid URLs assigned).

 The `yarn setup-cypress` can take the following args: